 Learn about the benefits of switching from a single schedule to a set of interconnected plans, and the key best practices to building them.

 Since we are not sure you would believe us 🙃, we invited Jeremie Averous, author of the Advanced Scheduling Handbook for Project Managers, to explain why he most often recommends implementing multiple schedules when managing large, complex projects.
-In this 45 minute webinar (20 min presentation + 25 min Q&A), Jeremie will share his best practices for designing (and maintaining) schedules that work, including:
+In this 45-minute webinar, Jeremie shared his best practices for designing (and maintaining) schedules that work, including:

 - Why a single, detailed schedule is not such a good idea

 - What his preferred breakdown is (sneak peek at the end of this page!), and the characteristics of each type of schedule

 - Why it’s crucial to develop schedules from the top down and update the schedule from the bottom up

 - How to maintain them to optimize the piloting of your project